-In Part I of the “Overdue Diligence” series (see Professional Builder, December 2013, p.
-44), we described the current builder world of impatient, short-sighted, risk-averse investment money.
-We reviewed a 10-point model, repeated here (now expanded to 12 steps), that ensures builders and developers will cover all the critical factors that determine ultimate profitability.
+In Part I of the “Overdue Diligence” series, we described the current builder world of impatient, short-sighted, risk-averse investment money.
+We reviewed a 10-point model, repeated here (now expanded to 12 points), that ensures builders and developers will cover all of the critical factors that determine ultimate profitability.
 We sent the article to a group of builders and I think you will agree that their responses are enlightening, educational, and sometimes provocative.
-The next step is to combine the Part I and II articles and send them to a group of developers and financiers.
+The next step will be to combine the Part I and II articles and send them to a group of developers and financiers.
 Their responses should be very interesting and complete the picture of overdue diligence, and further illustrate what we can do to remedy the problems that result from it.

-John Johnson, President & CEO, David Weekley Homes, Houston
+John Johnson, President and CEO, David Weekley Homes, Houston

 I read the article and found it insightful and informative.
 I share much of your skepticism regarding the traditional due diligence process and feel sometimes it is used to justify a desired conclusion, rather than an objective and thorough evaluation.
 Depending on what kind of asset is being reviewed, I can see value in each of your 10 value criteria.